What Are Employability Skills and Why Do They Matter?

 There are usually ways to make things function better in the workplace, whether that’s processes, strategies, or even teamwork.
 Thinking critically and creatively—being an observant individual who asks questions and draws insights that can be used to identify solutions—is a worthwhile skill to hone.

 Being able to solve problems depends on your ability to think critically and communicate solutions, thus drawing on two other employability skills on this list.
-And problem-solving isn’t just a managerial task.
+Problem-solving isn’t just a managerial task either.
 It’s a skill you can strengthen at any level.
 Many workplaces appreciate it when you work to uncover a solution rather than simply flag a problem.

+Have you ever heard that computers "think"?
+Believe it or not, computers really do not think.
+Instead, they do exactly what we tell them to do.
+Programming ...

 Dedication may seem like loyalty to a company—and it certainly can be that in many respects—but it also signals to your employer that you value high-quality work and put in the effort to deliver key results every time.
 Being a dedicated employee means caring about your work and the standard of that work.

-Collaborating with others on your immediate team or cross-departmentally is a critical interpersonal skill.
-Because many teams must work together to complete projects or achieve results, it’s important to know how to work well with others by engaging many other skills on this list, such as communication, time management, and problem-solving.
+Collaborating with others in your immediate team or cross-departmentally is a critical interpersonal skill.
+As many teams must work together to complete projects or achieve results, it’s important to know how to work well with others by engaging many other skills on this list, such as communication, time management, and problem-solving.

 course